Keeping patients safe from harm

 Many safety events involve human behaviors.
-At Novant, we are looking to address these behaviors with a new approach to safety called Know 5ive.
+At Novant Health, we address these behaviors with an approach to safety called Know 5ive.
 Save Lives.
-The idea being that if staff focus on five key behaviors, we can reduce our serious safety event rate by 80 percent or more by the end of 2012.
-As Novant meets these goals, we will continue to lower our rate beyond 2012.
+With this program in place, staff focuses on five key behaviors that can reduce our serious safety event rate by 80 percent or more.
+As Novant Health meets these goals, we will continue to lower our rate beyond that 80 percent.

 - Practice with a questioning attitude